Mohammed-abdulaziz-eisa/ollama-cogent/README.md

 - Queue management for multiple users

-### DeepSeek-R1 1.5B Streamlit Interface
+### DeepSeek-R1 8B Streamlit Interface
-`app_deepseekr1:1.5b_streamlit.py` provides a web-based chat interface with:
+`app_deepseek-r1:8b_streamlit.py` provides a web-based chat interface with:
 - Setting up the Streamlit page title
 - Initializing chat history in session state
 - Displaying chat input and chat history
 - Handling new user inputs and displaying user messages
-- Streaming responses from the DeepSeek-R1 1.5B model using the Ollama API
+- Streaming responses from the DeepSeek-R1 8B model using the Ollama API
 - Processing and displaying the streaming response in real-time
 - Adding assistant responses to the chat history

-### Llama 3.2 Chainlit Interface
+### DeepSeek-R1 8B Chainlit Interface
-`app_llama3.2:latest_chainlit.py` provides a web-based chat interface with:
+`app_deepseek-r1:8b_chainlit.py` provides a web-based chat interface with:

 #### Features
 - Setting up Chainlit for a chat interface
 - Initializing chat history
 - Handling user messages
-- Streaming responses from the Llama 3.2 model
+- Streaming responses from the DeepSeek-R1 8B model
 - Real-time response display
 - Updating messages dynamically